DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-04-27-improving-the-references-user-journey.md

 ### Hypothesis

-If we remove the intermediate step, whether you're applying for the first time or applying again Candidates will still give suitable referees
-Because there’s similar guidance on the following page
+If we remove the intermediate step, whether you're applying for the first time or applying again Then candidates will still give suitable referees Because there’s similar guidance on the following page

 ### What this looks like